forkmepls/NerveCenterRepo/README.md

-# KNOWN ISSUES- Clock rate for the CPU may report inaccurate maximums, the GPU memory rate is the effective clock rate (x2) .
+# KNOWN ISSUES- Clock rate for the CPU may report inaccurate maximum values but the current "Value" field should be accurate, the GPU memory rate is the effective clock rate (x2) .

 # NNC (Nick's Nerve Center) - Hardware Monitor